-If any of the following types of changes affect a drug you are taking, the change will not affect you until January 1 of the next year if you stay in the plan:
+Changes to drugs on the Drug List that will not affect people currently taking the drug: For changes to the Drug List that are not described above, if you are currently taking the drug, the following types of changes will not affect you until January 1 of the next year if you stay in the plan:

-- If we move your drug into a higher cost-sharing tier. - If we put a new restriction on your use of the drug. - If we remove your drug from the Drug List, but not because of a sudden recall or because a new generic drug has replaced it.
+- If we move your drug into a higher cost-sharing tier. - If we put a new restriction on your use of the drug. - If we remove your drug from the Drug List.

-If any of these changes happens for a drug you are taking, then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
+If any of these changes happen for a drug you are taking (but not because of a market withdrawal, a generic drug replacing a brand name drug, or other change noted in the sections above), then the change won't affect your use or what you pay as your share of the cost until January 1 of the next year.
 Until that date, you probably won't see any increase in your payments or any added restriction to your use of the drug.
-However, on January 1 of the next year, the changes will affect you.
+You will not get direct notice this year about changes that do not affect you.
+However, on January 1 of the next year, the changes will affect you, and it is important to check the new year's Drug List for any changes to drugs.